 23 of 32

-Other variations of the satin stitch include the Long & Short Satin Stitch, which is useful for filling larger areas or creating a shaded look, and Padded Satin Stitch, which has stitching underneath to create a thicker stitch.
+Other variations of the satin stitch include the long and short satin stitch, which is useful for filling larger areas or creating a shaded look, and padded satin stitch, which has stitching underneath to create a thicker stitch.

 24 of 32